George-Abdelmessh/RealEstateTask/README.md

-# real_estate_task
+# Real Estate App

-A Flutter project To For Real Estate.
+A Flutter Project To For Real Estate.

 ### How to run the app